Jeremy Pena Player Props: Astros vs. Nationals

 Jeremy Pena At The Plate

-- Pena leads Houston in slugging percentage (.427) thanks to 25 extra-base hits.
+- Pena has 16 doubles, a triple, eight home runs and 13 walks while batting .256.

-- Pena has reached base via a hit in 40 games this season (of 62 played), and had multiple hits in 18 of those games.
+- Pena has picked up a hit in 40 of 62 games this year, with multiple hits 18 times.

-- He has hit a home run in eight games this season (12.9%), leaving the park in 3% of his plate appearances.
+- He has hit a long ball in eight games this year (12.9%), homering in 3% of his chances at the plate.

-- In 46.8% of his games this year, he has scored at least once.
+- In 46.8% of his games this season, he has scored at least once.
 And he's had six games with multiple runs (9.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.